 - Human physiology

 - Human anatomy

 - Pathogenic microbiology

 Practicing professionals and dental school admissions personnel are routinely invited to speak to the Health Sciences Club.
-Additionally, the diverse health professional interests of Shippensburg University students and the variety of health professionals invited to speak at the university expose pre-dentistry students to other areas of the health care field.
+Additionally, the diverse health professional interests of Shippensburg University students and the variety of health professionals invited to speak at the university will expose you to other areas of the health care field.